best-practice-and-impact/ons-spark/ons-spark/spark-functions/sampling.md

 ### More details on sampling

-The following section gives more detail on sampling and how it is processed on the Spark cluster. is not compulsory reading, but may be of interest to some Spark users.
+The following section gives more detail on sampling and how it is processed on the Spark cluster.
+It is not compulsory reading, but may be of interest to some Spark users.

 #### Returning an exact sample

 We have demonstrated above that `.sample()`/`sdf_sample()` return an approximate fraction, not an exact one.
-This is because every row is independently assigned a probability equal to `fraction` of being included in the sample, e.g. with `fraction=0.2` every row has a $20\%$ probability of being in the sample.
+This is because every row is independently assigned a probability equal to the `fraction` of being included in the sample, e.g. with `fraction=0.2` every row has a $20\%$ probability of being in the sample.
 The number of rows returned in the sample therefore follows the binomial distribution.

 The advantage of the sample being calculated in this way is that it is processed as a *narrow transformation*, which is more efficient than a *wide transformation*.